1990 Pacific typhoon season: Typhoon Owen (Uding)

 As Super Typhoon Owen crossed the Marshall Islands and Caroline Islands in mid to late November, it caused extreme damage to the many islands.
 Some islands lost 95%-99% of the dwellings, as well as 80-90% crops being destroyed.
 Through all of the damage, Owen only killed 2 people.

 Typhoon Page (Tering)

 Super Typhoon Page formed on November 21 as a tropical depression.
 From there, it tracked slowly westward, making a cyclonic loop.
 Page continued westward, and strengthened into a Category 5 typhoon.
 It then accelerated northeastward, making landfall in Japan on November 30 as a Category 1 typhoon.
 Page dissipated over northeast Japan on December 3.

 Typhoon Russ

 The final storm of the season, Russ, formed on December 13.
 The typhoon brought heavy damage to Guam when it passed near the island on December 20.
 Damage estimates ranged as high as $120 million (1990 USD), but nobody perished in the storm.

+Other systems

+In addition to the storms listed above, the China Meteorological Agency also monitored three other tropical depressions.